-There’s a clear tradeoff with compressing HTTP responses on the fly: compress “harder” and you’ll (hopefully)
+There’s a clear tradeoff with compressing HTTP responses on the fly: compress “harder” and you’ll (hopefully) get a

-extra work takes too much time, or (when under heavy load) too much CPU.
+takes too much time, or (when under heavy load) too much CPU.
 A lot of work has been done analysing this tradeoff, but for static

 content there’s a neat and simple way to avoid the tradeoff completely: compress offline before serving.
-Nginx
+Nginx supports

-supports this using the
+this using the

 The primary benefit is that you can eliminate serve-time CPU cost, while getting even better compression levels.
 Of course, it doesn’t work for dynamically generated content, but modern sites tend to have a lot of heavy static assets.
 A side benefit is that browser caches normally store the compressed response from the server, so better compression means that more of your site will fit in the browser cache.
 Lower network usage and better cacheability is a double win for mobile browsers.

 More good news is that (at least with the DEFLATE algorithm used in gzip) higher compression levels don’t make any noticeable difference to decompression time.
 The compressor just works harder to find an optimal encoding.

 To get a concrete feel for the size difference, here are some numbers for jquery-2.2.4.min.js:

 Nginx uses gzip at level 1 (fastest) by default.
 As you can see, it reduces the size of this text file by better than half, which explains why it’s so popular.
 The last compression type, zopfli, is a relatively new algorithm designed for applications like offline compression – it prioritises compression quality over encoding speed.
 Here it’s cut a further 15% from the file.
 That’s not bad when you consider that compression is now effectively zero cost for serving.

 gzip_static module, run Nginx